Lenovo is open and ready for business with System x

 - Lower power and better cooling: The G8124E uses as little power as two 60 W light bulbs, which is a fraction of the power consumption of most competitive offerings.
 Unlike side-cooled switches, which can cause heat recirculation and reliability concerns, the G8124E rear-to-front cooling design reduces data center air conditioning costs by having airflow match the servers in the rack.
 In addition, variable speed fans assist in automatically reducing power consumption.

-- VM aware Networking: VMready software on the switch helps reduce configuration complexity while significantly improving security levels in virtualized environments.
+- VM-aware networking: VMready software on the switch helps reduce configuration complexity while significantly improving security levels in virtualized environments.
 VMready automatically detects virtual machine movement from one physical server to another, and instantly reconfigures each VM’s network policies across VLANs to keep the network up and running without interrupting traffic or impacting performance.
-VMready works with all leading VM providers such as VMware, Citrix, Xen, IBM PowerVM®, and Microsoft.
+VMready works with all leading VM providers such as VMware, Citrix, Xen, IBM PowerVM, and Microsoft Hyper-V.

 - Layer 3 functionality: The switch includes Layer 3 functionality, which provides security and performance benefits as inter-VLAN traffic stays within the chassis.
 This switch also provides the full range of Layer 3 protocols from static routes for technologies such as Open Shortest Path First (OSPF) and Border Gateway Protocol (BGP) for enterprise customers.

-- Seamless Interoperability: IBM switches interoperate seamlessly with other vendors' upstream switches.
+- Seamless interoperability: RackSwitch switches interoperate seamlessly with other vendors' upstream switches.
 For more information, see Tolly Reports: Tolly Functionality and Certification: RackSwitch G8000 and G8124 and Cisco Catalyst Interoperability Evaluation, found at the following website:

 - Converged fabric: The switch is designed to support CEE/DCB and connectivity to FCoE gateways.
 CEE helps enable clients to combine storage, messaging traffic, VoIP, video, and other data on a common data center Ethernet infrastructure.
 FCoE helps enable highly efficient block storage over Ethernet for consolidating server network connectivity.
 As a result, clients can deploy a single server interface for multiple data types, which can simplify both deployment and management of server network connectivity, while maintaining the high availability and robustness required for storage transactions.